anderrated/file-organizer/README.md

 # file-organizer

-A simple **Java-based file organizer** that sorts files from a given directory into subdirectories based on their file extensions.
+A simple **Java-based file organizer** that sorts files from a given directory into target directories based on their file extensions.
 The program is configurable through a `config.txt` file, and it supports an optional flag to specify the move behavior.

 ## Features